 A data file begins with a header containing a five-character ASCII version

 SLIDE_ID from the slidedat file, the file number encoded into

 three ASCII characters, and 256 bytes of padding.
-The remainder of the
+(In newer slides, the

 The slide position file is referenced by the